VictorMatthews/victormatthews.github.io/README.md

 ## Deployment

-Run `ng deploy` to have [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) build and push the changes to the `gh-pages` branch.
+Run `ng deploy --no-silent` to have [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) build and push the changes to the `gh-pages` branch.
 Then create a PR to merge `gh-pages` into `master`

+If you get an error during the deploy you may need to increase the git http.postBuffer.
+This can be done with `git config --global http.postBuffer 257286400`